TIY-Durham/2015-FALL-FEE/10--For-A-Few-Dollars-More/README.md

 Once you've got that figured out, create the files for `mobile.css`, `tablet.css`, and `desktop.css` in your `css/` folder.
 Hmmmm, what could those names mean?
 Responsive web design!
 You'll be creating the css for mobile, tablet, and desktop views of the same Nested Accordions site.

 Like always, take baby steps with this.
-First, shrink the browser window to the "mobile" view and make sure you Skritch it.
+First, shrink the browser window to the "mobile" view and make sure you screenshot the site, commit that to GitHub, then Skritch the layout.
+What relevant parts do you need to mark?
+Use your work from last night to guide you.

 Now, decide what elements need to be in place to create that view.
 What pesky media queries might you need to get that layout?
 What about positioning?
 Sizing? **Note:** While working in the mobile view, you'll want to comment out your `tablet.css` and `desktop.css` views so you don't accidentally overwrite your `mobile.css` styles.
 Commit your work to GitHub early and often!!

 Once mobile view is set, make the window a little larger until the layout visibly changes.
 That's your "tablet view", which you'll create on `tablet.css`.
 After you're finished with tablet view, make the window larger still.
 Whoa!
 That big new layout?
 That's "Desktop view", and you'll create that on `desktop.css`.
 Again, take it slow.
 First, Skritch the view you're working on.
 Then, comment out the other two stylesheets and figure out what css you need for the view you're working on.